michaelrosenberger/transparenztool/DATABASE_SETUP.md

     (auth.jwt()->>'user_metadata')::jsonb->>'occupation' = 'Logistik'
   );

--- Policy: Farmers can view their own storage entries create policy "Farmers can view own storage" on storage for select using (
+-- Policy: Produzenten can view their own storage entries create policy "Produzenten can view own storage" on storage for select using (
     exists (